Rogue Galaxy: Plot

 The party arrives on Rosa and heads to the ruins in the Sylvazard Desert.
 The Tablet arrives and three pedestals are revealed, on which must be set three "Key Pieces".
 Meanwhile, Daytron president Valkog Drazer (David Lodge) and his assistant, Norma Kissleigh (Michelle Ruff), arrive with Seed (Jason Spisak), a masked servant, who engages the crew in battle.
 They are unable to defeat him but are rescued by Desert Claw, who promptly leaves again.
 On the Dorgenark, they tell Dorgengoa about the pedestals, and Deego guesses the Key Pieces are probably located within the three Ruins of the Ancient Kings.

 The party manages to acquire the three Key Pieces, and Jaster places them on the pedestals, transforming the Tablet into a massive three-dimensional puzzle structure.
-Seed begins an incantation and sets about manipulating the structure.
-However, he proves unable to solve the puzzle and transforms into a massive beast.
+Seed begins an incantation and sets about manipulating the structure, but he proves unable to solve the puzzle and transforms into a massive beast.
 He attacks the party, but Jaster unleashes a ferocious power, defeating him.
 Jaster then uses his power to solve the puzzle, opening the gates to a labyrinth.
 Deego speculates Jaster may be a descendant of the Star King, an ancient king who ruled the entire galaxy 50,000 years ago.
 After opening the labyrinth, a confused Jaster returns to normal, and the crew enter.

 Inside, they encounter Ragnar (Chris Edgerly), a robot who explains Kisala is actually Princess Irieth of Mariglenn, the planet also known as Eden.
 He gives her the key to open the Gates of Eden.
-Meanwhile, the Daytron flagship, the Emperor attacks Salgin.
+Meanwhile, the Daytron flagship, the Emperor, attacks Salgin.
 Valkog demands the key from Jaster who is about to acquiesce, when Raul fires an electromagnetic pulse at the Emperor, partially disabling it.
 The ship fires on Raul's church before retreating.
 Raul dies in Jaster's arms after giving him an artifact that points to the apparently deserted Kuje Desert.
 In the middle of Kuje, the party finds a village, Joannasburg.
-There, they meet the spirit of the long-dead Joanna (C. C. Seymour).
-She explains she is a descendant of the Star King, as is her son; Jaster.
+There, they meet the spirit of the long-dead Joanna (C. C. Seymour), who explains that she is a descendant of the Star King, as is her son Jaster.
 Desert Claw arrives, telling Jaster he is his father.
 He gave Jaster to Raul while he prepared for the day when Jaster would awaken the power of the Star King and open the Gates of Eden.